ISEN-CIR-1-Promo-66/Isen-CIR1-Cours/Cours/Management et Développement Personnel/Anglais/Expressions idiomatiques/README.md

 Cette base est fournie du blog http://www.integrerlx.fr

 Si vous avez des suggestions, n'hésitez pas à ouvrir une issue ou réaliser un Pull request!

+## Extrait

+*Pour enrichir vos compositions, et en complément de celles données dans livre, pas vraiment besoin de savoir dire des mots comme nettoyeur vapeur, par exemple : il est plus utile des connaître des expressions idiomatiques.
+Voici donc des exemples d’expressions idiomatiques en anglais, dont vous pouvez vous inspirer pour vos compositions.
+Attention, n’oubliez d’en rechercher d’autres, les vôtres, et évitez de “surjouer” en voulant les placer à tout bout de champ.*

+-   **A cock and bull story** : Une histoire à dormir debout. *To Amy, his justifications were no more than a cock and bull story.*
+-   **To pass with flying colors** : Réussir haut la main. *Amber passed her Spanish exam with flying colors.*
+-   **To be as easy as pie** : Etre simple comme bonjour. *Answering this question was as easy as pie for the Prime Minister.*
+-   **To look the picture of health/happiness** : Respirer la santé/le bonheur. *Now that he’s gone, she looks the picture of happiness.*
+-   **To be beside oneself with joy/anger** : Etre fou de joie / hors de soi. *When she received her well-deserved prize, Claire was beside herself with joy..*
+-   **In two shakes of a lamb’s tail** : Très rapidement, sans difficulté. *Andy will clean his mess in two shakes of a lamb’s tail.*
+-   **To act on the sly** : Agir en douce. *To surprise the shareholders, the committee had to act on the sly..*
+-   **To jump the gun** : Aller plus vite que la musique. *Paul shouted at Laura before she could explain herself.
+Later, he apologized for jumping the gun.*
+-   **To be reluctant** : Se montrer réticent. *Grace was reluctant to announce a slash in the budget, but eventually she had to face the facts.*
+-   **To keep one’s chin up** : Garder la tête haute. *In spite of losing twice at pool tonight, Mark kept his chin up.*
+-   **At a stone’s throw** : A deux pas, tout près. *Paul lives at a stone’s throw.*
+-   **To be all at sea** : Ne rien y comprendre. *Sam was all at sea in this project.*
+-   **To pick the brains of** : Demander conseil à (des experts). *The president picked the brains of every member before taking that decision.*
+-   **Straight from the horse’s mouth** : De source sûre. *The journalist informed us he heard the news straight from the horse’s mouth.*
+-   **To rock the boat** : Jouer les trouble-fêtes, ne pas coopérer. *The manager does not want anyone rocking the boat on this important project.*
+-   **To make matters worse** : pour ne pas arranger la situation. *To make matters worse, Polly decided to bail on us (nous laisser plantés là).*
+-   **To go out on a limb** : prendre un risque. *For his last of class, Chris had to go out on a limb.*
+-   **To take a turn for the better** : prendre meilleure tournure. *In the end, the situation took a turn for the better..*
+-   **To keep a stiff upper lip** : garder son calme face à l’adversité. *After the announcement of her failure, Johanna kept a stiff upper lip.*